Everyday Is Like Sunday: Background

-"Everyday Is Like Sunday" was co-written by Morrissey and Stephen Street, the songwriting team behind Morrissey's debut solo single "Suedehead."
+"Everyday Is Like Sunday" was co-written by Morrissey and Stephen Street, the songwriting team behind Morrissey's debut solo single "Suedehead".
 Street, who initially believed the Smiths would reunite within a few months of breaking up, initially sent demos of his instrumental tracks to Morrissey as possible ideas for Smiths B-sides.
-The song's lyrics, which commemorate the dreariness of a seaside town in the off-season, were reportedly inspired by the Mid-Welsh coastal town of Borth, as well as Nevil Shute's On the Beach, a novel about a group of people waiting for nuclear devastation in Melbourne, Australia.
+The song's lyrics, which commemorate the dreariness of a seaside town in the off-season, were reportedly inspired by Nevil Shute's On the Beach, a novel about a group of people waiting for nuclear devastation in Melbourne, Australia.
 Of the song's lyrics, Morrissey commented, "The British holiday resort is just like a symbol of Britain's absurdity really.
 The idea of a resort in Britain doesn't seem natural."

 In addition to composing the song's music, Stephen Street performed bass on the song.
 He commented, "'Everyday Is Like Sunday' was me trying to be the bass player of Echo & the Bunnymen!
 The chords are quite simple, but again the bassline was a big part of the songwriting."
 Street recruited drummer Andrew Parisi and guitarist Vini Reilly to round out the studio band.
 Street recalled of the latter, "Vini turned around and said to me 'I'm not playing that song, it's too bloody simple' – well that song was 'Everyday Is Like Sunday'!
 He's a musical snob in some respects – he's incredibly frustrating."

 According to Street, "Everyday Is Like Sunday" was recorded in his second session with Morrissey.
 The song features a six-piece string section, led by violinist Fenella Barton.

+It also includes Morrissey's trademark deadpan humor with the line about buying a postcard with the sentiment "How I dearly wish I was not here."